 Keep your hands busy.
 It is a common mistake for singers to just hold their hands by their sides or in their pockets where they are least effective.
 Some techniques to implement include:

 - Clench your fists

 - Move the microphone stand

-Body language is just as important, if not more so, than the ability to sing.
+Body language is just as important, if not more so, as the ability to sing.
 Imagine watching a singer go on stage and stare at their feet as they sing their songs without moving once.
 They wouldn’t be using the singing stage in the slightest.
 Body language is a tool in which you can convey the song to the audience.
 It can be as small as waving at a fan in the front row or running across the stage from side to side.
 On that note, always be spatially aware of where you are moving and make sure it’s appropriate.

 Steal moves from the big guys